boudhayan/coding-fun/_posts/2020-04-06-may-questions.markdown

 }
 {% endhighlight %}

 the return inside closure function does not return to the outer function.
-It only returns from the closure itself.In this particular case, we’d probably have found the bug, because the compiler generates a warning that the argument to the return statement is unused, but you shouldn’t rely on it finding every such issue.
+It only returns from the closure itself.
+In this particular case, we’d probably have found the bug, because the compiler generates a warning that the argument to the return statement is unused, but you shouldn’t rely on it finding every such issue.

 so in some of the situations, like `addSubview` example `forEach` can be a nicer choice than `for` loop.
 If you see this type cases then use `for` loop, otherwise use normal `for` loop only.

 # 2. Implement map, filter, reduce, flatMap function.
 Implement map, filter using reduce function.

-Below are the hight level impmentations of map, filter, reduce and flatMap-
+Below are the high-level implementations of map, filter, reduce and flatMap-

 <br /><br /> swift:
 {% highlight swift %}